-Commonly seen dangerous conditions in houses that are easy and
+Commonly seen dangerous conditions in houses that are easy and inexpensive to fix.

-By William Decker, CRI, CMIDecker Inspection Services
+By William Decker, CRI, CMI

 The common reason to have a home inspection, whether you are having the inspection before you buy or doing a maintenance inspection, is to find big, expensive problems like a leaking roof or a failing foundation.
 People want to know if they will have to lay out a huge sum of money to fix a really big problem.
 What most people don’t realize is that most of the problems that we find are minor and usually inexpensive to fix.
 In my experience, many of my clients tend to ignore these “little” problems.
 They are more interested with decorating the new house, removing a wall here and adding one there, painting, picking new furniture, and just never get around to fixing the little stuff.
 This can be a dangerous, and even fatal, mistake.